Featured in...

 Drawdown lifetime mortgages are just as common as other lifetime mortgages that provide the money in one payment.
 Many people prefer having a cash reserve rather than releasing all their equity in one hit, and consequently, many lenders do not supply for this demand.

-Does equity release affect benefit payments?
+Does it affect benefit payments?

 Taking out a lump sum lifetime mortgage or drawdown lifetime mortgage will not affect your entitlement to a state pension, but it can affect your entitlement to means-tested benefits.